-As can be seen from the list of the main Chimanimani collectors in Table 4.1, there have been significantly fewer plant collections from Mozambique over the years than from Zimbabwe.

-This is probably due to the great majority of collectors being Zimbabwe-based, but also because the area covered by the Kew database covers the non-montane farming areas around Chimanimani as well as the mountains themselves, giving a bias in numbers of collections.
+As can be seen from the list of the main Chimanimani collectors in Table 4.1, there have been significantly fewer plant collections from Mozambique over the years than from Zimbabwe, probably due to the great majority of collectors being Zimbabwe-based.
+But also because the area covered by the Kew database covers the non-montane farming areas around Chimanimani as well as the mountains themselves, giving a bias in collection numbers.